• PLATINUM •

 Ayr Centennials | Junior C Hockey Club

-Come on out Thursday to watch the rematch against the Tavistock Braves.
+Come Thursday to watch the Cens face-off against local rivals, the Paris Mounties.

 Meet the Centennials